ScienceStacks/MicrobEPy/README.md

 Mutation data (obtained from DNA sequencing and a subsequent analysis pipeline) specifies the position in the genome where DNA base pairs have changed.
 Culture data describes the growth rate and yield phenotypes of a community.

-To answer the question “How are mutations acquired over time?”, ``MicrobEPy`` uses community and mutation data.
+To answer the question “How are mutations acquired over time?”, ``microbepy`` uses community and mutation data.
-The primary technique used in ``MicrobEPy`` is a correlation analysis that quantifies the frequency with which a pair of mutations occur in communities over time.
+The primary technique used in ``microbepy`` is a correlation analysis that quantifies the frequency with which a pair of mutations occur in communities over time.
 We also analyze the co-occurrence of mutations in isolates; that is, is it common for two mutations to co-occur in the same cell.
 For example, to increase growth rate DVH needs to increase the transport of lactate and increase the efficiency of lactate metabolism.
 These are different mutations, and so it is interesting if they co-occur in the same isolates.

-To answer the question “How do mutations affect growth rate and yield?”, ``MicrobEPy`` uses community, mutation, and culture data.
+To answer the question “How do mutations affect growth rate and yield?”, ``microbepy`` uses community, mutation, and culture data.
 A number of analyses are included in the package: least squares linear regression, stepwise regression, and regression trees.
 These approaches failed to provide insight largely because of high variability of the data.
 (Evolution itself is a highly variable process.)